Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - [ ] Public repo link and running URL are in the README
 - [ ] Commit history shows steady progress tied to your work
 - [ ] Issues, PRs, and CI logs are visible
-- [ ] If questioned, you can justify every score and submission with evidence
+- [ ] When questioned, you can justify every score and submission with evidence

 ## Acknowledgment

+If anything is unclear to you here, you *must* ask for clarification before submitting assignments.
+"I misunderstood" is not an excuse.
+If you *disagree* with anything here, you *must* bring up your objections and have a discussion with me before submitting work.
+"I thought that policy was unfair" is not an excuse.

 No list of rules can cover every possible situation.
 People are endlessly creative in finding ways to bend or evade obligations.
 This document sets clear standards, but it is not exhaustive.
 Any attempt to work around the spirit of these expectations, while technically avoiding what is written, will be treated as a violation.
-When in doubt, ask for clarification before acting.
+If you present me with a novel situation and I judge it to be misconduct, that judgment stands.
+Even if it was unintentional, it will still be treated as misconduct.

 Ask questions early.
 Get clarity.
 Own your work.

 [] *By remaining in the course I affirm that I have read, understood, and will follow this document.*